databoy-eng/Analyze-A-B-Test-Results/README.md

 Python, Numpy, Pandas, Matplotlib, StatsModels, Scipy Jupyter Notebook
 ## Key Findings
-he data analysis results indicate that there is not a significant difference in conversion rates between the new and old pages including from one country to another.
+The data analysis results indicate that there is not a significant difference in conversion rates between the new and old pages including from one country to another.
 Subsequently, we do not reject the null hypothesis.